kobolabs/epub-spec/README.md

 **Background Colors**

-Kobo recommends that publishers avoid specifying white as a background colour in the CSS for their ePubs.
-This can cause text to become unreadable in Night Mode on the Kobo Android app as the text and the background will both display as white.
-This recommendation only applies to reflowable content as Night Mode cannot be turned on while reading Fixed Layout content.
+Kobo recommends that publishers avoid specifying background colors in the CSS for reflowable ePubs.
+Background colors may make the content difficult to read when the user has selected the sepia or night modes or when reading on eInk devices.

 `.c5 {
-  background: #fff
+  background: #FF0000
   }`

 **Small Caps**